The Court: Korumburra Magistrates Court

 Our client was charged with a myriad of assault-related charges relating to an incident that occurred at a pub in regional Victoria.

-The allegations were that our client had attended in the company of some friends.
-It was alleged that his brother was insulted by another individual, whom our client then went to confront.
+The allegations were that our client had attended a party with some friends.
+Another individual allegedly insulted his brother, whom our client then confronted.

-As a result of that confrontation, our client and this individual were alleged to have started fighting, leading to many other people joining in.
+As a result of that confrontation, our client and this individual allegedly started fighting, leading to many other people joining in.

 The fight continued to the point where it was alleged that our client armed himself with a pool cue and struck the complainant whilst he was lying down.